YanceyOfficial/leetcode-trip/README.md

 [![NPM](https://nodeico.herokuapp.com/@yancey-inc/lt-cli.svg)](https://npmjs.com/package/@yancey-inc/lt-cli)

-LeetCode Trip comes with a built-in CLI which can be used to generate template markdown files and do statistical analysis from the command line.
+LeetCode Trip comes with a built-in CLI which can be used to generate template markdown files, statistical analysis, upgrade itself.
 While you can install lt-cli globally on your machine, it's much better to install it locally project by project.
 If you would like not to install it globally, use `pnpm generator` and `pnpm statistics` instead.

 ### Install